xcpretty/xcode-install/README.md

 Unfortunately, the installation size of Xcodes downloaded will be bigger than when downloading via the Mac App Store, see [#10](/../../issues/10) and feel free to dupe the radar. 📡

+XcodeInstall automatically installs additional components so that it is immediately usable from the commandline.
+Unfortunately, Xcode will load third-party plugins even in that situation, which leads to a dialog popping up.
+Feel free to dupe [the radar][5]. 📡

 ## Thanks

 [This][3] downloading script which has been used for some inspiration, also [this][4]